 We believe information online should be free, readily available, well curated, and maintained by people who care, looking ahead to the future and ensuring long-term preservation.
 It’s perhaps no surprise to learn that we also believe text (not video) is the best format to achieve this goal — thus, we continue to maintain a full-fledged traditional website.

 Kanzenshuu launched 01 April 2012 as a combination of two prior Dragon Ball fansites: Daizenshuu EX (founded 1998) and Kanzentai (founded 2005).

-There was little discussion over the name for the new megasite.
-We had been jokingly using the name “Kanzenshuu” as a fusion-esque name for our collaborations for a few years, anyway.
-Beyond that, however, the names do work together better than anticipated.
+We had been jokingly using the name “Kanzenshuu” as a fusion-esque name for our collaborations for a few years, with its first documented use coming from co-founder Hujio in podcast episode 163, and the names do work together even better than anticipated.
 The 全 (zen) — present in both daizenshuu and kanzentai — means “whole” or “complete”, something both sites had always strived for in their all-encompassing coverage.
-We took the 完 (kan) from kanzentai, meaning “perfect”, to start with and took the 集 (shuu) from daizenshuu, meaning “collection”.
+We took the 完 (kan) from kanzentai (meaning “perfect”) to start with and took the 集 (shuu) from daizenshuu (meaning “collection”) to end the name.
 All together, the new name of 完全集 (kanzenshuu) refers to a sort of “perfect collection”, which is what we always envisioned the site to be.

-The staff of Kanzenshuu brings decades worth of combined experience, expertise, and fandom from their prior work on Daizenshuu EX and Kanzentai.
+The staff of Kanzenshuu bring decades worth of combined experience, expertise, and fandom from their prior work on Daizenshuu EX and Kanzentai.

 VegettoEX (Mike LaBrie)